Mutiny! (Set Your Goals album): Touring

 After recording finished, Set Your Goals played a handful of shows across the country in March and April 2006.
-The band's trailer had been stolen, prmopting the cancellation of the first three shows.
+The band's trailer had been stolen, prompting the cancellation of the first three shows.
 Following this, they went a three-week tour with Crime in Stereo and With or Without You in April 2006, and supported Ignite across the US, until June 2006.
 In May 2006, the group embarked on a European tour with the Steal.
 It was promoted with a West Coast US tour with the Distance, and three shows with Gorilla Biscuits in August 2006.
 The group then embarked on a headlining US tour in September and October, where they were supported by No Trigger and the Distance.
 In between some of these shows, they played acoustic sets.
 For the remainder of October, they supported Less Than Jake for a handful of shows.
-In November, the band went on a Midwest and west coast tour with Terror.
-Some of the shows were cancelled when the band were involved in a van accident where they hit a deer, damaging their vehicle in the process.
+In November, the band went on a Midwest and West coast tour with Terror.
+Some of the shows were cancelled when the band was involved in a van accident where they hit a deer, damaging their vehicle in the process.

 In January and February 2007, the band performed a few shows with Senses Fail and Saosin.
 In February and March, the band went on a tour of North America with support from Every Second Counts, Save Yourself and Fireworks.
 However, in early March the band were involved in a van accident which resulted in them dropping the remainder of their March headlining dates.
 They recovered in time to support Anti-Flag on their War Sucks... tour in late March and April, and played a series of shows with CDC.
 Following this, they went on a Canadian tour with Daggermouth, No Trigger, and Hostage Life, and then toured alongside Drop Dead, Gorgeous on their US West Coast tour.
 In May and June, the band went on a headlining tour of the US with support from Just Surrender, Driving East and Fireworks.
 From late June to late July, the band performed on the Warped Tour.
 Between July and September, the group embarked on a headlining European tour, with support from No Trigger.